-Even though people are using the Internet to get through the buying cycle before reaching out to a sales person, that does not mean face-to-face meetings are unnecessary.
+Even though people are using the Internet to get through the buying cycle before reaching out to a sales person, that does not mean sales face-to-face meetings are unnecessary.
 In fact, real data proves that in-person meetings are the most important part of a customer’s buying experience.
-While this is certainly not true for every product category, the reality is that in order to improve your sales and marketing effectiveness, you have to excel in face-to-face meetings.
+While this is certainly not true for every product category, the reality is that in order to improve your sales and marketing effectiveness, you have to excel in face to face engagement.

 Forrester Research released a study on how B2B marketers will be allocating budgets in 2015, and the #1 category across the board is face-to-face events, just as it has been since 2008.
 Even more than digital marketing.
 That’s not to say that digital marketing is not critical, as it is, but overlooking the priority of the physical, face-to-face meeting can be devastating.